kadamvignesh/kadamvignesh/README.md

 ---

 <p align="center">
-   Thank you for visiting! 😊 Let's connect and build amazing projects together!
+   Thank you for visiting! 😊
 </p>